 Purple Rain is without a doubt one of the top four albums of the 80s and it is arguably the most unique and controversial due to its sex appeal and dirty lyrics, intricate guitar solos, use of the drum machine, dreamy synth lines, wide vocal range, long songs, and gospel energy.
 When the movie and album are lumped together as one piece of art, the piece transcends generations and has the ability to awaken emotions in us that inspire our best creative thoughts.

 Purple Rain is a passionate story of a conflicted artist who is more than confident yet insecure about his love life but he has the musical ability that most university music departments combined could not get close to.
 Prince’s equivalent in the corporate world would be that creative trial lawyer who never ever loses a case and has garnered the largest settlements possible.
 Yet his ego and intimidating personality push some people away from him — that distance from regular people allows him to connect with regular people via his art whether in the courtroom or on the concert stage.

 L. Londell Mcmillan.

-Whether or not all of Purple Rain the movie is factual, through Prince’s former manager Alan Leeds would suggest it is true about his personality, Prince is the ultimate story teller with his music even when it has no words.
-Trial lawyers will use all kinds of words and images to tell stories that lead to winning outcomes, yet prince has an infinite palate of sounds, tones, and rhythms, and he commands them all at once like a sophisticated CRM software package.
+Whether or not all of Purple Rain the movie is factual, Prince’s former manager Alan Leeds would suggest it is at least true about his personality.
+Prince is the ultimate storyteller with his music even when it has no words.
+Trial lawyers will use all kinds of words and images to tell stories that lead to winning outcomes, yet Prince has an infinite palette of sounds, tones, and rhythms, and he commands them all at once like a sophisticated CRM software package.

 By Jeremy Swenson